asos-simonjobling/asos-simonjobling/hype.md

 ## Individuals 👤

 - Created standard welcome pack for all new-starters, tested on Spartans and rolled out to Jen for D&R hires
+- 29 Jul 2022 - Confirmed another SE, Kieran to join Doug and Loukas in Maggi

 ## Teams 👥